marcusoftnet/marcusoftnet.github.io/_posts/2014-03-26-setting-up-complete-node-development.md

-And then you just follow the instructions and a "<span style="font-family: 'Courier New', Courier, monospace;">sudo apt-get install git</span>" later you are done.
+And then you just follow the instructions and a "<span style="font-family: 'Courier New', Courier, monospace;">sudo apt-get install git" later you are done.
 Git is installed.

 </div>